-7.1.2 For marine water, eight and seven exceedances of SS and turbidity respectively at M_Marsh, TTC, M_BP and M_Coral were considered project-related.
-For exceedances at M_RO1, KLW and KS were not considered project-related.
+7.1.2 For marine water, eight and eleven exceedances of SS and turbidity were recorded respectively at M_Marsh, TTC, M_BP and M_Coral and considered project-related.
+For exceedances at M_RO1 and KLW (two and one exceedances of SS and turbidity) were not considered project-related.